 Your wedding day is near and while you are still working on final touches for your timeline, we would like to share with you 12 time-saving wedding planning tips for your picture perfect wedding day.
 It will help you save time during the wedding day and utilize more time for your beautiful wedding day photos.
 The key to getting great photos is discussing your timeline in detail with your photographer and allocating time buffers for the unexpected moments early in the day.
 This will help to ensure that everything goes by the plan and photographer’s time is used wisely.

 When you are planning your wedding day, choose a getting ready location that is spacious and full of natural light.
 We will take a good amount of photos there, from candid moments with your bridesmaids and bridal details to putting a dress on and your first bridal portrait.
 Please, choose the environment with many windows, light muted- color walls and lots of unfurnished space.

 Ask your hair and makeup artist for an estimated time on how long it will take to get everyone pampered, and then add 1 hour (!) as a buffer.
 This will help to ensure that non of the planned photos are missed or cut short because hair and makeup took longer than anticipated (which happens very often).
 It’s not only that.
-Not following the planned timeline may create the unnecessary stress for you, and might not help with looking relaxed and radiant in your photos.
+Not following the planned timeline on your wedding day may create the unnecessary stress for you, and might not help with looking relaxed and radiant in your photos.

 Before taking your getting ready photos, we will set the stage for things to happen but we will need help from your bridesmaids.
 Please make sure all their personal items and bags stay away from the sight and the furniture like couches, chairs, coffee table, etc. Make sure that any boxes, changes of clothes and other items that you don’t want us to photograph are away from the sight.
 We will still tidy up the room by moving things out of the way if needed, but the less time we spend doing it, the more beautiful photos you will receive.